Supporting Our Community: Donate Meal Box Items, Food Pantry Effort & Resources

 Supporting Our Community: Food Access and Care

 The USDA has announced that starting November 1, 2025, SNAP (food stamp) benefits will not be issued to the over 888,000 Washingtonians who rely on them.
 This may be a source of stress and hardship for some of our families, especially as we approach the winter holidays.
+Our community is strong and caring, and has shown that when we band together we can support one another through challenging times.
+This is that moment!
+As a reminder, all students have access to breakfast and lunch at their school.
+Most children who receive SNAP benefits are eligible to receive free meals at school.
+If you are unsure if you qualify for free and reduced meals, please complete the school meal application or visit the district website for more information.

-Local Food Banks List
+Local Food Banks Drop Down List

 B.F.
 Day’s Community Food Pantry Effort